The Boat Race 2011: Background

 The Boat Race is a side-by-side rowing competition between the University of Oxford and the University of Cambridge.
 First held in 1829, the competition is a 4.2 mi race along The Championship Course on the River Thames in southwest London.
 The rivalry is a major point of honour between the two universities and followed throughout the United Kingdom and worldwide.
 Cambridge went into the race as reigning champions, having won the 2010 race by 1 1/3 lengths, and led overall with 80 victories to Oxford's 75 (excluding the "dead heat" of 1877).
-The race was sponsored by Xchanging for the seventh consecutive year, and it was the second time that the title had been given over to sponsorship; as such it was referred to as the "Xchanging Boat Race".
+The race was sponsored by Xchanging for the seventh consecutive year, and it was the second time that the title had been given over to sponsorship.
+It was referred to as the "Xchanging Boat Race".
 The BBC broadcast the event in the United Kingdom, in high-definition for the first time.

 The first Women's Boat Race took place in 1927, but did not become an annual fixture until the 1960s.
 Until 2014, the contest was conducted as part of the Henley Boat Races, but as of the 2015 race, it is held on the River Thames, on the same day as the men's main and reserve races.
 The reserve race, contested between Oxford's Isis boat and Cambridge's Goldie boat has been held since 1965.
 It usually takes place on the Tideway, prior to the main Boat Race.